zhero-web-sec/zhero-web-sec.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Research and writeups on web security, bug bounty and some CTF’s
+Research and writeups on web security, bug bounty and some challenges/CTF’s
 ------
-I will share some of my findings here, do not hesitate to contact me on X or by email if necessary.
+I will share some of my findings here, do not hesitate to contact me on X or by email if needed.